 Once you understand the basics of the law, your next step is to become familiar with different areas of the law.
 You can choose from more than 100 electives, which include clinics and courses that simulate a practice environment.

 If you're interested in focusing your legal studies, our certificate programs allow you to earn a competitive credential in one of four in-demand fields: Compliance and Risk Management, Criminal Practice and Procedure, Immigration Law, and Intellectual Property (IP) Law.
 Or you might grow your expertise with one of our six concentrations in such in-demand areas as international law, business law, and litigation.
-Finally, our Pathways to the Profession program can help you explore many popular legal fields by providing advice on choosing courses and clinics.

 Gain Practical Experience